RidhwanHazian/GrabStudent/README.md

 ### Customer Access
 - Navigate to `/customer/dashboard` to view and manage bookings.
-- Submit feedback on completed rides.
+- Make new bookings using the "Make Booking" page.
+- View all submitted feedback and edit if needed.
+- Complete payments for bookings via the "Payments" page.

 ### Driver Access
 - Navigate to `/driver` to view available bookings.
-- Select a booking to take.
+- Select a booking to take responsibility for it.
+- View all accepted bookings in "My Bookings".
-- Update the booking status using the dropdown in "Assigned Bookings".
+- Use the status dropdown to update bookings (Pending, Accepted, On the way, Completed, Cancelled).
-- When a status is updated, an email is sent to the customer.
+- When a booking status is updated, an email notification is sent to the customer.

 ### Admin Access
 - Navigate to `/admin/dashboard` to manage all customer bookings and feedback.
+- Use "Manage Bookings" to filter by status, driver, or date range, and delete bookings if needed.
+- Manage all users and drivers via "Manage Users/Drivers".
+- View and delete customer feedback in the "Feedback" section.
+- Edit your own admin profile in "Edit Profile".

 ---